Staff Picks: Lunch Ideas for Kids

 Benat, Senior Product Manager, surprises and delights her seven-year-old Amelia with creative spins on her favorite snacks, much to the chagrin of other parents we imagine.

--Skewers with strawberries and grapes (de-stem a bunch of strawberries with this handy Strawberry Huller)
+-Skewers (best for big kids!) with strawberries and grapes (de-stem a bunch of strawberries with this handy Strawberry Huller)

 -Skewers with salami and mozzarella